Let’s face it. Weddings can cost a pretty penny. The good news is they don’t have to break the bank or put you into a mountain of debt.

 - Decide Your Budget

 The first step is deciding on your budget.
-Take a look at your savings and how much you’re willing to allocate to your wedding.
+Take a look at your savings and how much you’re willing to allocate to your wedding, including wedding dress preservation.
 Talk to your parents or other family members to see if they plan on contributing.